MelikaRajabi/COMSOL-Simulations/README.md

 # COMSOL-Simulations
-This repository contains some simulations in COMSOL software.
+This repository contains some simulations in COMSOL software:
+1. Goos-Hanchen Shift
+2. Brewster's Angle
+3. Theory of Small Reflections
+4. The wave propagation from a cylinder